Low Vision Specialist

-Students typically see this specialist when someone determines that a low vision device (optical or non-optical) might be helpful.
-If the student’s vision or educational needs or performance have changed, then they may be referred for a visit (or follow-up visit) to the clinical low vision specialist.
-Services vary, but many low vision specialists will also instruct the student in the use of the prescribed devices and may also loan devices for a trial period and offer a follow-up visit to review the results of the trial.
+Individuals with a visual impairment typically see this specialist when someone determines that a low vision device (optical or non-optical) might be helpful.
+If the individual's vision or educational needs or performance have changed, then they may be referred for a visit (or follow-up visit) to the clinical low vision specialist.
+Services vary, but many low vision specialists will also instruct the individual in the use of the prescribed devices and may also loan devices for a trial period and offer a follow-up visit to review the results of the trial.

 Who is a Low Vision Specialist?

 A clinical low vision specialist may be an optometrist, an ophthalmologist, or a university-trained professional with special knowledge of low vision and optical devices.
 They specialize in helping individuals with limited visual ability optimize their remaining vision.
 They are specialized in low vision testing, diagnosis, and treatment and is trained to conduct low vision eye examinations and prescribe special low vision devices.
 The clinical low vision specialist will work with the individual to find the best way to enhance their vision – whether through hand-held magnifiers for near viewing, telescopes for distance viewing, special high-powered glasses for reading, and other low vision devices that will improve functional vision and increase access and independence.